CamilCar/mobile-easy-recipes/README.md

 -------------------------
 * The code for all social media links was taken from the CI Love Running Project.
 * The code for signup form was based on the code from the CI Love Running Project.
+* Problems to code was solved thanks to my mentor, search results from Stack Overflow and the inspector in chrome tools.

 Media
 * All images used on site was taken from https://pexels.com
 * Used photoshop to edit hero image on main page

+## Special thanks the people in our slack community for fast and helpful replies to issues during this project.